 + Currently working or volunteering in the field of recovery

 + Permission from your supervisor

-+ One year minimum of continuous sobriety (if applicable)
++ One year minimum of continuous recovery (if applicable)

 + A valid email address and basic computer skills

 What are the requirements?